-America's Water Infrastructure Act: Risk and Resilience Assessments and Emergency Response Plans
+America's Water Infrastructure Act Section 2013: Risk and Resilience Assessments and Emergency Response Plans

 On October 23, 2018, America's Water Infrastructure Act (AWIA) was signed into law.
 AWIA Section 2013 requires community (drinking) water systems (CWSs) serving more than 3,300 people to develop or update risk and resilience assessments (RRAs) and emergency response plans (ERPs).
 The law specifies the components that the RRAs and ERPs must address, and establishes deadlines by which water systems must certify to EPA completion of the RRA and ERP.
 The Federal Register Notice for New Risk Assessments and Emergency Response Plans for Community Water Systems is available.